Two bodies found in search for survivors after tugboat sinks in Greenock

 Two bodies have been recovered from the water where a tugboat overturned off Greenock in Inverclyde.

-Divers involved in the underwater search for two crew members pulled the bodies from the water on Saturday – one day after the boat capsized in the Firth of Clyde, prompting a major search and rescue effort.
+Divers involved in the underwater search for two crew members pulled the bodies from the water on Saturday – a day after the boat capsized in the Firth of Clyde, prompting a major search and rescue effort.

 In a statement, Police Scotland said the bodies were recovered at around 1.45pm on Saturday afternoon.

-“Formal identification has yet to take place, however the next of kin of both crew members who had been reported missing have been made aware,” it added.
+“Formal identification has yet to take place, however, the next of kin of both crew members who had been reported missing have been made aware,” it added.

-Responding to the news, chief inspector Damian Kane, local area commander, said: “Our thoughts are with the families and friends of the men at this difficult time and I would ask that their privacy is respected.
+Responding to the news, chief inspector Damian Kane, the local area commander, said: “Our thoughts are with the families and friends of the men at this difficult time and I would ask that their privacy is respected.

 “I would like to thank the local community for their patience and support as searches were ongoing and as we continue to carry out our enquiries.”